eorstrom/eorstrom_hugo_site/content/post/to-bootcamp-or-not-to-bootcamp.md

 ---
-title: "To Bootcamp?
+title: To Bootcamp?
 Or Not To Bootcamp?
-Deep Dive into Erin's NSS Experience"
+Deep Dive into Erin's NSS Experience
+description: Deep Dive into Erin's Nashville Software School Experience
 date: 2019-03-12T22:09:00-05:00
 publishedDate: 2019-03-12T22:09:00-05:00
 draft: false